technoboy07/moderx-doc-appointment-booking-/DEPLOYMENT.md

 ### 2.6 Seed Database (Optional)

 You can seed the database by:
-1. Running the seed script locally pointing to Atlas
+1. Running the seed script locally: `npm run seed` (with DATABASE_URL set)
-2. Or creating a temporary admin endpoint (not recommended for production)
+2. Or connecting via psql and inserting data manually
-3. Or using MongoDB Compass to manually add data
+3. Or using pgAdmin to add data

 ## 🎨 Step 3: Frontend Deployment (Vercel)